 Dr. Maureen Horgan

-Dr. Maureen Horgan has been the Georgia College brass specialist since 2002.
-She teaches studio brass, directs the brass ensembles, and teaches aural skills, jazz history, and improvisation.
-With degrees from the New England Conservatory, Yale University School of Music, and SUNY Stony Brook, Maureen has had a long career as a professional musician, performing in such venues as Carnegie Hall, Alice Tully Hall, Jordan Hall, Symphony Hall in Boston, and with renowned musicians, including Aaron Copland, Leonard Bernstein, Henry Mancini, Victor Borge, Jacki Byard, Phil Wilson, and Brian Wilson.
-She has commissioned four works: for brass quintet (John Hennecken), trombone quartet (Perry Goldstein), trombone and digital media (Douglas O’Grady), and trombone, flute, and digital media (O’Grady).
-Her solo CD, Moe’s Bit o’Blues, is distributed internationally by the Centaur Label, and she also has recorded for the GM and Ladyslipper labels.
-A Shires Trombone Artist, Dr. Horgan performs with the New Hampshire Music Festival and Monarch Brass (an all-star brass ensemble comprised of outstanding female brass players from around the world).
-A freelance trombonist in Boston prior to coming to Georgia College, she performed with such diverse groups as the Opera Company of Boston, the Boston Philharmonic, Nashua (NH) Symphony, Capital Brass, and the Jazzabelles.
-Maureen has performed solo at major international festivals including the International Trombone Workshop, the Eastern Trombone Workshop, and the International Women’s Brass Conference, and has been a guest speaker/performer at numerous universities, including Yale University and the University of North Texas.
-She has been a euphonium soloist with the Harvard University Summer band and the Metropolitan Wind Ensemble in Boston.
-Dr. Horgan’s teaching credits include public school experience in Massachusetts and Hawaii, Wheelock College, Plymouth State University (NH), and the New England Conservatory Preparatory School, where she taught trombone and brass chamber music for twenty years.
-Her students have gone on to positions in US orchestras and universities.
-She has also taught and performed in Honduras, most recently in June 2009 where she was the featured soloist with the Banda de los Supremos Poderes de Honduras.
-Dr. Horgan is President of the International Women’s Brass Conference, and is an avid backpacker, hiker, cyclist, and runner.
+Dr. Maureen Horgan taught for the Georgia College Music Department from 2002 to 2018.
+Her classes included studio brass, brass ensembles, brass and string methods, aural skills, music and civilization, jazz history, and improvisation.
+With degrees from the New England Conservatory, Yale University School of Music, and SUNY Stony Brook, Maureen had a long career as a professional musician, performing in such venues as Carnegie Hall, Alice Tully Hall, Jordan Hall, and Boston Symphony Hall, and with renowned musicians including Aaron Copland, Leonard Bernstein, Henry Mancini, Victor Borge, Jacki Byard, Phil Wilson, and Brian Wilson.
+She commissioned four works: for brass quintet (John Hennecken), trombone quartet (Perry Goldstein), trombone and digital media (Douglas O’Grady), and trombone, flute, and digital media (O’Grady).
+Her solo CD Moe’s Bit o’Blues is distributed internationally by the Centaur Label, and she also has recorded for other labels.
+A Shires Trombone Artist, Dr. Horgan’s performing career included 33 years with the New Hampshire Music Festival, and performances with a wide range of ensembles including Monarch Brass, the Opera Company of Boston, the Boston Philharmonic, Nashua (NH) Symphony, and the Jazzabelles.
+She performed solo trombone at international festivals including the International Trombone Festival, the Eastern Trombone Workshop, and the International Women’s Brass Conference, and was a guest speaker/performer at numerous universities, including Yale University, Florida State, and the University of North Texas.
+Dr. Horgan’s teaching credits include Wheelock College, Plymouth State University (NH), public school experience in Massachusetts and Hawaii, and the New England Conservatory Preparatory School, where she taught trombone and brass chamber music for twenty years.
+She also taught and performed in Honduras, most recently in June 2009 where she was the featured soloist with the Banda de los Supremos Poderes de Honduras.
+Dr. Horgan is a Past President of the International Women’s Brass Conference, and is an avid backpacker, hiker, cyclist, and runner.